Providing Veterans Assistance Since 2016

 Our team knows first hand the impact serving our nation has on veterans and their families.
 We are a dedicated group of people working every day to help veterans to improve their circumstances.

-Donna Chapel, Chair & Founder
+Donna Chapel, Past Chair & Founder

 Donna Chapel co-founded Veterans Compass.
 Her passion stems from being the mother of an Afghanistan Marine serving in the Helmand province during 2010.
 Her son, Josh, was part of a Quick Response Force in Sangin and Musa Qala.
 She has witnessed the hardships families suffer during deployments and the difficulty of transitioning to civilian life.
 With tremendous pride for her son, her life has been enriched by this terrifying experience.